web-illinois/illinois_framework_project/README.md

 The above commands assume you have a `drush` alias set up already.
 See below for adding the alias to your site.

+### Upgrading to version 2 of the framework

+Version 2 of the framework was released 1/12/2022.
+To upgrade your site from version 1.x to version 2, follow the steps below:

+- Make a backup of your site (see below)
+- Make the directory `~/illinois_framework/docroot/sites/default` writable by running `chmod 755 ~/illinois_framework/docroot/sites/default`
+- Run the `composer update...` and `drush updb...` commands above to update your site
+- If you are using Shibboleth to log into your site, [follow the instructions in the wiki](https://github.com/web-illinois/illinois_framework_project/wiki/Setting-up-Shibboleth-authentication-within-your-Illinois-Framework-Drupal-site#login-loop-error---updated-11222) to fix a possible login loop error
+- Finally, update your site to version 2 by running `composer require web-illinois/illinois_framework_profile:^2.0 -W` from your `~/illinois_framework` directory

 ## Backing up your site

 It's important to periodically back up your site.
 The most important part of a Drupal site is the database.
 The below commands will create a `~/backups` folder and create a database backup of your site.
 It will also create a backup of your composer.json and composer.lock, which can be useful in restoring a site's code back to a previous state.
 Replace the *YOUR_DB_NAME* with the name of your database.